exonum/exonum-doc/src/get-started/create-service.md

 the data.
 As we want to keep the wallets in the storage, we will use an instance of [`MapIndex`](../architecture/storage.md#mapindex), a map abstraction.
-Keys of the index will correspond to public keys of the wallets, and its values will be serialized `Wallet` structs.
+Keys of the index will correspond to public keys of the wallets.
+Index values will be serialized `Wallet` structs.

 `Fork` provides random access to every piece of data inside the database.
 To isolate the wallets map into a separate entity,